postmanlabs/labs-docs/v6/postman/sending_api_requests/working_with_tabs.md

 [![tabs in busy mode](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Tab_Busy.gif)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Tab_Busy.gif)

-In the above screen, you can view how Postman opens a new preview tab to display the information in other requests soon after a preview tab changed its state to busy.
+In the above screen, you can view how Postman opens a new preview tab to display the information in other requests soon after a preview tab changes its state to busy.

 ##### Unsaved Tab (Dirty Tab)

-When you modify data in a tab, it becomes an unsaved (dirty) tab which is indicated by an orange dot on top corner.
-The following screen illustrates how a tab in a preview mode turns into an *unsaved* tab:
+When you modify data in a tab, there are changes to be committed.
+Postman treats this tab as an unsaved (dirty) tab which is indicated by an orange dot on top corner.
+The following screen illustrates a preview tab changing to an *unsaved* tab:

 [![tabs in unsaved mode](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Tab_Unsaved.gif)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Tab_Unsaved.gif)

 #### Managing Tabs

 The tabs interface lets you perform many actions.
 You can open any number of tabs for your requests and can rearrange them in the order you want.
-Additionally, you can duplicate a current tab, close a current tab,force-close all tabs, force-close all but current tab and delete a tab.
+Additionally, you can duplicate a current tab, close a current tab, force-close all tabs, force-close all but current tab and delete a tab.
 Also, there are keyboard shortcuts that let you perform these actions.

 This section describes the following topics: